 Nicest Golf Course near Auckland, New Zealand:

-Titirangi Golf Club.
+Titirangi Golf Club

-Located just a thirty-minute drive from downtown Auckland is Titirangi Golf Club, both US Golf Digest and Australian Golf Digest rank Titirangi the 8th best course in New Zealand.
-Titirangi is the only course in New Zealand that’s designed by world-famous Alister Mackenzie.
+Located just a thirty-minute drive from downtown Auckland is Titirangi Golf Club, both US Golf Digest and Australian Golf Digest rank Titirangi as the 8th best course in New Zealand.
+Titirangi is the only course in New Zealand designed by the world-famous Alister Mackenzie.
 This design is in keeping with his other designs, honoring the natural landscape and allowing it to shape the course.

 We suggest staying downtown to enjoy Auckland City and then taking a half-day to play a round at Titirangi. for a nice golfing experience.